-Trump plays down chances of quick breakthrough; North Koreans bring letter
+Trump plays down chances of quick breakthrough, North Koreans bring letter

 He wants North Korea to “denuclearize,” meaning to get rid of its nuclear arms, in return for relief from economic sanctions but the leadership in Pyongyang is believed to regard nuclear weapons as crucial to its survival and has rejected unilaterally disarming.

-The North Korean visit to the White House would be the first there by a high-level Pyongyang official since 2000 when senior figure Jo Myong Rok met President Bill Clinton.
+The North Korean visit to the White House would be the first there by a high-level official from the secretive state since 2000 when senior figure Jo Myong Rok met President Bill Clinton.

+While Trump has put great importance on sealing a nuclear deal with North Korea, he has bucked traditional U.S. foreign policy by alienating America’s European and NATO allies.

+He snubbed France, Germany and Britain by pulling out of a nuclear agreement with Iran and upset the Europeans, as well as neighbours Canada and Mexico, with protectionist trade policies meant to safeguard U.S. jobs.

-Trump and the autocratic Kim traded insults and threats of war last year but in March the bellicose rhetoric gave way to a proposal for a historic summit.
+Trump and autocratic North Korean leader Kim traded insults and threats of war last year but in March the bellicose rhetoric gave way to a proposal for a historic summit.

-In recent days there has been a flurry of diplomatic efforts to get the encounter between the two leaders back on track.

-“It does no good if we are in a place where we don’t think there is real opportunity to place them together,” Pompeo said on Thursday after two days of talks with Kim Yong Chol in New York.
+“It does no good if we are in a place where we don’t think there is real opportunity to place them together,” Pompeo said at a news conference on Thursday after two days of talks with Kim Yong Chol in New York.
 “We have made real progress toward that in the last 72 hours.”

-Kim Yong Chol is a close aide of leader Kim Jong Un and is vice chairman of the ruling Workers’ Party’s Central Committee.
+Kim Yong Chol is a close aide of Kim Jong Un and is vice chairman of the ruling Workers’ Party’s Central Committee.

-The United States and South Korea blacklisted him for supporting the North’s nuclear and missile programs in 2010 and 2016, respectively.
+The United States and South Korea blacklisted the official for supporting the North’s nuclear and missile programs in 2010 and 2016, respectively.
 He has been granted special permission for official travel to the United States.

 During his tenure as a senior intelligence official, Kim was accused by South Korea of masterminding deadly attacks on a South Korean navy ship and an island in 2010.
-He was linked by U.S intelligence to a cyber attack on Sony Pictures in 2014.
+U.S intelligence linked him to a cyber attack on Sony Pictures in 2014.

 North Korea denied any involvement in both attacks.